 |Study Period||Start date||Census date||WW date||End date|

-- Demonstrate knowledge and understanding of basic theories and principles used for translation, appreciating linguistic differences between English and Chinese.
+- Apply basic theories and principles used for translation, appreciating linguistic differences between English and Chinese.

 - Analyse and interpret an English source text.

-- Apply basic skills and techniques in translation from English into Chinese.
+- Apply basic skills and techniques to translate English texts into Chinese.

 - Produce accurate and natural translations giving appropriate consideration to target language grammar and conventions.